syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Uninstallation-process.md

 N> You cannot uninstall the dependent package because of the package being referred in other NuGet Packages.
 It removes Project Reference and package from the project location.

-4. If you don't want to uninstall the dependent NuGet packages when uninstall the Syncfusion NuGet packages, you can select the **Ignore Dependencies** option to ignore the uninstallation for dependend packages.
+4. If you don't want to uninstall the dependent NuGet packages when uninstall the Syncfusion NuGet packages, you can select the **Ignore Dependencies** option to ignore the uninstallation for dependent packages.

    ![Installed packages details in NuGet Package Manager dialog](NuGet-Uninstallation_images/NuGet-Uninstallation-img4.png)